 This is an easy, fool-proof way to make perfect hard boiled eggs… every single time!

-Fill the pot with cold water just until they reach about an inch or two above the top of the eggs, but still leaving a good amount of space from the top of the pot.
+Fill the pot with cold water just until they reach about an inch or so above the top of the eggs, but still leaving a good amount of space from the top of the pot.

 Pat dry, then tap the eggs at both ends and around the egg.